brendontan03/SC1015/README.md

 - Gerard Sin (Machine Learning)
 - Eldrick Goh (Policies and Presentation Narration)

+Additionally, we would like to thank Dr Sourav Sen Gupta and TA Sun Chenyu for their help and guidance in our data science journey.

 ## Problem Definition

 - Are we able to predict which factor has the most significant impact on suicide rates?